 Global credit and financial markets appear to be recovering from extreme disruptions experienced over the past two years.
 However, uncertainty about continuing economic stability remains.
-Our business was significantly affected by the global economic crisis.
-While there are signs that conditions are improving, there is no certainty that the current tentative recovery in credit and financial markets will continue.
 These economic uncertainties affect businesses such as ours in a number of ways, making it difficult to accurately forecast and plan our future business activities.
-High unemployment rates, continued weakness in commercial and residential real estate markets and the continued tightening of credit by financial institutions may lead consumers and businesses to continue to postpone spending, which may cause our customers to cancel, decrease or delay their existing and future orders with us.
-In addition, the inability of customers to obtain credit could impair their ability to make timely payments to us.
-Customer insolvencies in key industries, such as the automotive industry, could also negatively impact our revenues and our ability to collect receivables.
+High unemployment rates, continued weakness in commercial and residential real estate markets and the tightening of credit by financial institutions may lead consumers and businesses to continue to postpone spending, which may cause our customers to cancel, decrease or delay their existing and future orders with us.
 In addition, financial difficulties experienced by our suppliers or distributors could result in product delays, increased accounts receivable defaults and inventory challenges.
-The financial turmoil could cause financial institutions to consolidate or go out of business, which increases the risk that the actual amounts realized in the future on our financial instruments could differ significantly from the fair value assigned to them.
+Renewed financial turmoil may cause financial institutions to consolidate or go out of business, which increases the risk that the actual amounts realized in the future on our financial instruments could differ significantly from the fair value assigned to them.
 During the global financial crisis, many governments adopted stimulus or spending programs designed to ease the economic impact of the crisis.
 Some of our businesses benefited from these stimulus programs and as these programs conclude, those businesses could be negatively impacted.
-The recent debt crisis in certain European countries could cause the value of the Euro to deteriorate, thus reducing the purchasing power of our European customers.
-In addition, the recent European debt crisis and related financial restructuring efforts has contributed to the instability in global credit markets.
+The continuing debt crisis in certain European countries could cause the value of the Euro to deteriorate, thus reducing the purchasing power of our European customers.
+In addition, the continuing European debt crisis and related financial restructuring efforts has contributed to the instability in global credit markets.
 We are unable to predict the impact of these events on the apparent economic recovery, and if economic conditions deteriorate again, we may record additional charges relating to restructuring costs or the impairment of assets and our business and results of operations could be materially and adversely affected.